AboFawaz305/my-ibm-skills-git-final-project/README.md

 > [!NOTE]
 > This repo will be submitted for the ibm skills final project.
+It is not intended to be a real project.

 # Project
 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.